After-Hours Events, Conferences, and Sexual Harassment in the Workplace

 Sexual Harassment Doesn’t End When the Workday Does

-If a supervisor, coworker, or client harasses you at a work-sponsored gathering, that’s still considered workplace sexual harassment.
+If a supervisor, coworker, or client harasses you at a work-sponsored gathering, that is still considered workplace sexual harassment and company statues apply.

 Common Scenarios That Cross the Line